shlokamohanty/i-write-sometimes/_posts/2026-07-11-thesis-story.md

 ---

-semi-autobiography of my experiences before moving to New York. or is it auto-fiction?
+semi-autobiography of my experiences before moving to New York. or is it auto-fiction? this isn't sounding like a semi-autobiography anymore.
+This writing is rather intense?

 ---